mrmonarch20/Kubernetes/README.md

-# Kubernetes-Zero-to-Hero
+# Kubernetes
-Creating this repo with an intent to make Kubernetes easy for begineers.
+Creating this repo with the intent to make Kubernetes easy for beginners.
 This is a work-in-progress repo.

 ## Kubernetes Installation Using KOPS on EC2